 The Government of Alberta response indicates action to divert greater amounts from the Victims of Crime Fund to support victim services units.
 More specifically, the Government of Alberta has increased the maximum annual funding that victim services units in Alberta’s large urban centers can access, as maximum amounts will increase from $300,000 to $500,000 in Edmonton and Calgary, and from $150,000 to $300,000 in Red Deer, Grande Prairie, Lethbridge, Medicine Hat, and the Regional Municipality of Wood Buffalo (which had already been temporarily increased to $265,000 due to wildfires in 2016).
 While this is a positive development, the maximum annual funding amount for all other victim services units appears to have remained at $150,000.
 As some rural areas in Alberta are experiencing extremely high crime rates, and victim services unit funding is based on an allocation formula that takes into consideration local crime rates, RMA believes that the maximum potential annual funding amount should be increased for all victim services units to allow for consistent access to funding across the province, as crime rates do not necessarily align with population.

 In December 2019, the Government of Alberta undertook a consultation on the replacement of the Victims of Crime Financial Benefits Program (VCFBP) with a new “Alberta Victim Assistance” program, which is intended to replace the financial support focus of the VCFBP with a program that is more service-oriented and effectively meets the needs of victims who may experience challenges in accessing legal, emotional, or other support services, including those in rural areas.
-As of the writing of this development, RMA is in the process of submitting input on this issue, which will be informed by this resolution and emphasize the importance of victim services units in rural communities across the province.
+RMA is awaiting the results of the review.

-RMA assigns this resolution a status of Accepted in Part, and will continue to advocate on this issue and monitor the consultation that is currently underway.
+RMA assigns this resolution a status of Intent Not Met, and will continue to advocate on this issue.